 US Dollar and Eastern Caribbean Dollar

-The tiny, twin islands of St Kitts and Nevis are one of the more hidden gems of the Caribbean.
-While not entirely secret to those already in the know (it is said to be a favourite destination of Anna Wintour), the true pleasure of travelling to these Caribbean Islands comes from the feeling you get that you might be the first guest to set foot here.
+The tiny, twin islands of St Kitts and Nevis are some of the more hidden gems of the Caribbean.
 Miraculously untouched by the encroachments of mass tourism, the glamour is in the simplicity.
 There are no achingly trendy bars and hotspots, and, though you might spot a few celebrity-encrusted photographs on restaurant walls, the style here is one that never tries too hard, a discreet sense of classic elegance that money simply cannot buy.

 Brimstone Hill Fortress National Park